You are here

-The By The People festival attracts some of the modern art world’s top talents, who will display works spanning various forms of media, from a floating installation on DC’s waterways to a sky-high net sculpture over downtown’s CityCenterDC.
+The By The People festival attracts some of the modern art world’s top talents, who will display works spanning various forms of media, from a floating installation on DC’s waterways to interactive works at the historic Smithsonian Arts and Industries Building.
 The free festival also includes collaborations with Smithsonian museums on and off the National Mall, as well as points of interest throughout the neighborhoods.

 After just one year, By The People has already been praised as “the next SXSW” and “Art Basel with a conscience.”
 Visitors can expect plenty of ways to celebrate art, Instagram-friendly displays and interactive installations.
 Read on to learn why you should plan to attend this annual festival.

 One major goal of By The People is to make art accessible to all, including locals and visitors.
 By The People delivers on its promise by making everything free to all.
 Just make sure to register before you embark on your adventure.

 Set in the nation’s capital, the festival embraces every quadrant of the District, even stretching into Reston, Va. and Prince George’s County in Maryland with its satellite locations.
 Venture to primary hubs like the Smithsonian Arts and Industries Building on the National Mall and the foodie-favored Union Market in Northeast.
 By The People has also set up a floating art installation, which will be based in Southeast DC but will move up and down DC’s Anacostia and Potomac rivers, visiting Anacostia Park, Capitol Riverfront and the Georgetown Waterfront.